buren/git-story/branch_model.md

 ## Visual example
 Goto http://pcottle.github.io/learnGitBranching/?NODEMO
-type
-    import tree
-in the console.
+type `import tree` in the console.

-And paste the below:
+Then paste the below:

     {
       "branches": {